Solomon ibn Gabirol: Fons Vitæ

 In the closing sentences of the Fons Vitæ (5.43, p.
-338, line 21), ibn Gabirol further describes this state of “return” as a liberation from death and a cleaving to the source of life.
+338, line 21), ibn Gabirol further describes this state of "return" as a liberation from death and a cleaving to the source of life.

 The work was originally composed in Arabic, of which no copies are extant.
 It was preserved for the ages by a translation into Latin in the year 1150 by Abraham ibn Daud and Dominicus Gundissalinus, who was the first official director of the Toledo School of Translators, a scholastic philosopher, and the archdeacon of Segovia, Spain.
-In the 13th century, Shem Tov ibn Falaquera wrote a summary of Fons Vitæ in Hebrew, and only in 1926 was the full Latin text translated into Hebrew.
+In the 13th century, Shem Tov ibn Falaquera wrote a summary of Fons Vitæ in Hebrew, and only in 1926 was the complete Latin text translated into Hebrew.

 Fons Vitæ consists of five sections: